 - Add 4 items on the list: draft, approved, in progress, done.
 Select each one color and then, press "Create".

 Well done!
 You've just built your first tab 🥳

 Understanding how to connect tables and organize data is key to the scalability of your tool.
 We will show you how easy it is to create relationships within your data.

 - Create a record on your database.
-Go to the blue "+" button or to the horizontal bar with the "+" icon and fill it with some sample data.
+Go to the "+" button or to the horizontal bar with the "+" icon or press (F) ho and fill it with some sample data.
 Let's call your project "Surprise weapon" and select "Draft" as your status value.